Labour announces ‘charging commission’ to increase crime-solving

 The party pointed to recent Home Office figures showing that in the year to March 2023, there were “evidential difficulties” with 2,435,273 out of 5,480,135 recorded crimes.

-Some 9.2% of crimes resulted in a charge or out-of-court action – down from 24.7% in the year ending March 2015 – along with a further 0.6% being dealt with through diversionary activity, according to the data.
+Some 9.2 per cent of crimes resulted in a charge or out-of-court action – down from 24.7 per cent in the year ending March 2015 – along with a further 0.6 per cent being dealt with through diversionary activity, according to the data.

 Labour said its commission includes former chief constable Stephen Otter, former chief crown prosecutor Drusilla Sharpling and West Yorkshire Deputy Mayor for Policing and Crime Alison Lowe.

-The panel is being set up to make proposals which the party will look to implementing as policy if it wins the next general election, with its first meeting in September.
+The panel is being set up to make proposals that the party will look to implementing as policy if it wins the next general election, with its first meeting in September.

 Shadow home secretary Yvette Cooper said: “It should be unthinkable for so many more crimes to face no consequences whatsoever, but that is the shameful reality after 13 Conservative years.